DeeplyBrinedCode/batmo/README.md

 Second Pico can be taped to Pico-bot with electrical tape

-Ultrasonic Reciever can be taped with electrical tape to Servo chassis
+Ultrasonic Receiver can be taped with electrical tape to Servo chassis

 Servo base can be taped with electrical tape to Pico-bot